-The risk management framework is reviewed and continuously evolving, taking into consideration the experience of the Group, the market dynamics and its harmonization with the regulatory requirements.
+The risk management framework is reviewed and updated if and when it is required, taking into consideration the experience of the Group, the market dynamics and its harmonization with the regulatory requirements.
 In this context, a Risk, Asset-Liability & Investment Management Committee has been established overseeing all risk management activity of the Group in close cooperation with the Risk Management General Division.